"I am making life-long memories with the most incredible people I have ever met."

 Provides scholarships to qualified Brazilians attending a graduate program.
 Further details are available on this website.

 Instituto Ling is a non-profit association founded in 1995 by the Ling family, in Porto Alegre, Brazil.
-Its mission is to contribute to the social, economic and cultural development of Brazil, by creating opportunities through investing in education, and its proposal is to support young Brazilians who demonstrate leadership potential and adherence to capitalism, free markets, and the rule of law principles In 17 years of activities, Instituto Ling has invested more than US$ 3.1 million to partly finance costs of MBA, MPA, LLM and Master courses in Journalism in some of the most reputable universities in the world, including MIT Sloan School of Management - seven of our MBA fellows graduated at this school.
+Its mission is to contribute to the social, economic and cultural development of Brazil by creating opportunities through investing in education.
+Its proposal is to support Brazilians who demonstrate leadership potential and adherence to capitalism, free markets, and the rule of law principles.
+In 17 years of activities, Instituto Ling has invested more than US$ 3.1 million to partly finance costs of MBA, MPA, LLM and Master courses in Journalism in some of the most reputable universities in the world, including MIT Sloan School of Management.

-Instituto Ling’s fellowships are open to all Brazilian students who have been approved to the top schools.
-Documents required are the candidates’ CV, GMAT results, admission letter from the university, and the application, including essays.
-The candidate must inform his/her family’s financial condition, in order to prove the real necessity of funding.
+Instituto Ling’s fellowships are open to all Brazilian students who have been accepted to top schools.
+Required documents include the candidate's CV, GMAT results, admission letter from the university, and the application, including essays.
+The candidate must provide information on his/her family’s financial condition, in order to prove financial need.
 The candidate’s leadership skills and affinity to Instituto Ling’s values are also evaluated.
-For further information, please contact us at Instituto.email@example.com or www.institutoling.org.br.
+For further information, please contact Instituto.email@example.com or www.institutoling.org.br.

 Just Jobs Scholarship Program

-JustJobs.com’s new scholarship program awards $2,000 three times annually to currently enrolled undergrads or graduate students from registered schools in the US.
-The deadlines are December 31, 2011, April 30, 2012 and August 31, 2012, and there is no application fee.
+JustJobs.com’s new scholarship program awards $3,000 annually to currently enrolled undergrads or graduate students from registered schools in the US.
+The deadline is April 30, 2014 and there is no application fee.
 The recipients of the scholarship will be determined by JustJobs’ Scholarship Committee and will be announced the month following the scholarship deadline.
+Check out our blog of all previous award winners.
 Further details and the application form are available on the JustJobs Scholarship Program website.

 LatPro Scholarship Program

-LatPro.com’s new scholarship program for Hispanic students awards $2,000 three times annually to currently enrolled undergrads or graduate students from registered schools in the US.
-The deadlines are December 31, 2011, April 30, 2012 and August 31, 2012, and there is no application fee.
+LatPro.com’s new scholarship program for Hispanic students awards $3,000 once annually to currently enrolled undergrads or graduate students from registered schools in the US.
+The deadlines is April 30, 2014 and there is no application fee.
 The recipients of the scholarship will be determined by LatPro’s Scholarship Committee and will be announced the month following the scholarship deadline.
+Check out our blog of all previous award winners.
 Further details and the application form are available on the LatPro Scholarship Program website.